secure-compilation/secure-compilation.github.io/index.markdown

 or the
 [official Inria FAQ](https://www.inria.fr/en/institute/recruitment/offers/phd/faq).

-## PostDoc and Starting Researcher Positions {#postdoc}
+## Postdoctoral Researcher Positions {#postdoc}

-For the PostDoc (2+ year contract) and Starting Researcher (3+ year contract) positions we are seeking exceptional candidates with a strong, internationally competitive track record of research in programming languages, formal verification, or security.
+We are seeking exceptional candidates with a strong, internationally competitive track record of research in programming languages, formal verification, or security.
 Particularly interesting research areas are:

+- formal verification in a proof assistant like Coq and verified compilation in particular

+- security foundations, e.g., reference monitoring, hyperproperties, noninterference, fully abstract translations

+Candidates are expected to work collaboratively and help advise students.

+Inria PostDocs are hired on 2 year contracts (extensible up 6 years) and have a net monthly salary of €2122-2574.

+## Starting Researcher Positions {#starting}

+We are seeking exceptional candidates with a strong, internationally competitive track record of research in programming languages, formal verification, or security.
+Particularly interesting research areas are:

-- verification in a proof assistant like Coq or [F\*]; verified compilation in particular
+- formal verification in a proof assistant like Coq and verified compilation in particular

-- security foundations (e.g. full abstraction, noninterference, and other security properties);
-- building secure systems
+- security foundations, e.g., reference monitoring, hyperproperties, noninterference, fully abstract translations

-PostDocs and Starting Researchers can propose and follow their own research agenda in secure compilation and be fairly independent.
+Starting Researchers can propose and follow their own research agenda in secure compilation and be fairly independent.
-They are expected to work collaboratively and co-advise interns and PhD students.

-Inria PostDocs have a net monthly salary of €2122-2574, while Starting Researchers earn €2348-3344 each month, based on experience.
+Inria Starting Researchers are hired on 3 year contracts (extensible up to 6 years) and earn €2348-3344 net each month, based on experience.

 ## Research Engineer Positions {#engineer}